gopheracademy/gopheracademy-web/content/advent-2017/building-medical-reports-in-go.md

 Our struct `Report` just holds the configured document as you can see in the last line before actually return it.

-The ideia here is just to show how simple is to create your documents using this library.
+The idea here is just to show how simple is to create your documents using this library.
 You could check the [docs](https://godoc.org/github.com/jung-kurt/gofpdf) to understand what each function does.
 Let's move one step further.

-The main code lives in a `HandleFunc`, which was created just to be able to see this PDF usign a browser instead of generate it in the file system.
+The main code lives in a `HandleFunc`, which was created just to be able to see this PDF using a browser instead of generating it in the file system.

 ```go
 http.HandleFunc("/report", func(w http.ResponseWriter, r *http.Request) {